Jofresh77/LlamaRunner/README.md

 # LlamaRunner Unreal Engine Plugin

 ## Overview

-This plugin integrates the [llama.cpp](https://github.com/ggml-org/llama.cpp) library into the UE5 ecosystem, allowing game developers to run inferences to imported *.gguf* models during game runtime.
+A [llama.cpp](https://github.com/ggml-org/llama.cpp) Third-Party Library Plugin for Unreal Engine 5.5 developed during prior independent coursework at HTW-Berlin.

-It provides a game instance subsystem, allowing it to be called from almost anywhere inside the UE5 frameworks.
+It provides a game instance subsystem, allowing it to be called from almost anywhere inside the UE5 runtime frameworks.
 A custom subsystem child of the LlamaCppSubsystem class can be created as Blueprint and then configured in the editor to provide the *.gguf* model file path that should be use with the subsystem, as well as other parameters mentionned in the section below.

 ## Features *(C++ & Blueprint)*

 - Common configuration:
   - `.gguf` Model path
   - Model parameters (context size, batches, graphical layers)